A template for your EHR project implementation timeline

 4. Creating a change management plan

 Whether the planning phase occupies the largest portion of the budgeted time spent on implementation depends on organizational realities.
-Complex organizations such as a hospital system with a number of departments will clearly require more intensive implementation planning; whereas a smaller ambulatory practice will require less planning.
+Complex organizations such as hospitals with several; departments will clearly require more intensive implementation planning whereas a smaller ambulatory practice will require less planning.

 The length of implementation planning can also be shortened if a clear plan can be developed; however, if the plan is vague or requires a number of contingencies this stage can take longer than anticipated.
 Given its importance, the EHR project timeline for planning should be viewed as long as it takes to fully map out the process.
 In some cases a practice could complete this phase in a month, larger organizations may need up to six months.